amd/Quark/docs/source/onnx/appendix_full_quant_config_features.rst

    -  **Percentile**: (Float) If the calibration method is set to 'quark.onnx.CalibrationMethod.Percentile,' then this parameter can be set to the percentage for percentile.
 The default is 99.999.
+   -  **LWPMetric**: (String) If the calibration method is set to 'quark.onnx.LayerWiseMethod.LayerWisePercentile,' then this parameter can be set to select the metric to judge the percentile value.
+The default is mae.
+   -  **ActivationBitWidth**: (Int) If the calibration method is set to 'quark.onnx.LayerWiseMethod.LayerWisePercentile', then this parameter can be set to calculate the quantize/dequantize error.
+The default is 8.
+   -  **PercentileCandidates**: (List) If the calibration method is set to 'quark.onnx.LayerWiseMethod.LayerWisePercentile' then this parameter can be set to the percentage for percentiles.
+The default is [99.99, 99.999, 99.9999].
    -  **UseRandomData**: (Boolean) Required to be true when the RandomDataReader is needed.
 The default value is false.
    -  **RandomDataReaderInputShape**: (Dict) It is required to use